Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Andrew R. Harrison - Alaska Air Group, Inc.

-We talk about the movement control, so it's kind of (44:10).
+Talk about the movement control.
 Helane, obviously you could appreciate it is not in our best interests to share any of that information.
 But we have a five-year plan that we're working towards.

 Bradley D. Tilden - Alaska Air Group, Inc.